lupyuen/nuttx-sg2000/README.md

 Milk-V Duo S doesn't ship with U-Boot Bootloader preinstalled.
 Too bad we can't boot NuttX over TFTP, our NuttX Porting will be a bit slower.
 Bummer :-(

-TODO: Boot with U-Boot or Linux on MicroSD
+TODO: Boot with U-Boot + Linux on MicroSD: https://github.com/Fishwaldo/sophgo-sg200x-debian/releases

+We pick the Latest Release: https://github.com/Fishwaldo/sophgo-sg200x-debian/releases/tag/v1.1.0

-TODO: Get the eMMC Version with U-Boot preinstalled
+TODO: Get the eMMC Version with U-Boot preinstalled.
+But flashing the eMMC only works on Windows.
+Sigh